Design a strategic out-of-box experience vision for all

 Concepts - Evolution in Action:

-With our principles in place, and our vision now hammered into a north star, I've helped expand the core team to include additional functional experts in industrial design, interaction design, and user documentation, and we have began developing core design concepts that will become the skeleton of a new design language.
-This work is currently ongoing, so I can't post the concepts our team is developing, but Bose will begin releasing products with the new oobe strategy in 2018.
-The results are shaping up to be a deep and honest reflection of our brand and the appreciation we have for our customers.
+With our principles in place, and our vision hammered into a north star, I helped expand the core team to include additional functional experts in industrial design, interaction design, and user documentation.
+As I wrapped up my time at Bose, this team began developing core design concepts that would become the skeleton of a new design language.
+Bose began releasing products with the new oobe strategy in 2018.